dr-watson-hk/PocketBMPlayer/README.md

-PocketBM is a beat making app for PlayDate.
+PocketBM is a beat making app for Playdate.
 This project is the source code for playing back beat files created by PocketBM.

 The format of a beat file is just plain JSON so nothing fancy here, just some codes for decoding JSON, setting up synths and filling in MIDI notes in the sequencer for playback.